ordelore/moon-maker/README.md

                         The latitude and longitude of the center of the mesh --angular-extents ANGULAR_EXTENTS ANGULAR_EXTENTS
-                        The angular extents of the mesh in degrees --pixels-per-degree PIXELS_PER_DEGREE
-                        The number of pixels per degree in the DEM --dem-path DEM_PATH   The path to the DEM
-  --img-path IMG_PATH   The path to the diffuse texture image --base-sphere-radius BASE_SPHERE_RADIUS
-                        The radius of the base sphere --scale SCALE         The scale of the mesh.
-Defaults to 1 --output OUTPUT       The base of output filenames.
+                        The angular extents of the mesh in degrees --img-path IMG_PATH   The path to the diffuse texture image --output OUTPUT       The base of output filenames.
 The mesh will be saved as <output>.pkl and the texture will be saved as <output>.TIF.
 Defaults to moon_mesh
-  --threads THREADS     The number of threads to use.
-Defaults to 1 --use-offset          Places mesh's center at (0,0,0) and rotates the mesh so it is roughly parallel to the xy plane.
+  --rotate-flat         Places mesh's center at the origin and rotates the mesh so the center points in the positive z direction.
 Defaults to False
-  --skip-texture        Skips the texture generation step.
-Defaults to False --date DATE           The UTC date to use for the sun angle.
+  --date DATE           The UTC date to use for the sun angle.
 Must be YYYY-MM-DD --time TIME           The UTC time to use for the sun angle.
 Must be HH:MM:SS --ephemeris-path EPHEMERIS_PATH